ceticamarco/dc/man.md

 **gL**

 Computes linear regression of the `X` register's stack and the `Y` register's stack.
-Linear regression is a simple statistical model to find a relationship beetween a *dependent variable*(`Y`) and an independent variable(`X`).
+Linear regression is a simple statistical model to find a relationship between a *dependent variable*(`Y`) and an independent variable(`X`).
 This function will compute the following linear equation:
 $$
     y = mx + b